apainintheneck/rfc-reader/README.md

 This is a simple gem that makes it easy to find and read RFCs listed on `rfc-editor.com`.

-Note: This gem is not directly affiliated with that website.
+Note: This gem is not directly affiliated with `rfc-editor.com`.
+It's just a hobby project.

 ## Installation